IQSS/dataverse/doc/sphinx-guides/source/user/account.rst

 How to Create Your API Token
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To create your API token, click on your name in the upper right and then click "API Token".
+To create your API token, click on your account name in the navbar, then select "API Token" from the dropdown menu.
 In this tab, click "Create Token".

 How to Recreate Your API Token
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If your API Token becomes compromised or has expired, click on your name in the upper right and click "API Token".
+If your API Token becomes compromised or has expired, click on your account name in the navbar, then select "API Token" from the dropdown menu.
 In this tab, click "Recreate Token".

 Additional Information about API Tokens and Dataverse APIs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~